-The radiator cap also allows the engine's coolant to expand and contract without all allowing air to enter the cooling system.
+The radiator cap also allows the engine's coolant to expand and contract without allowing air to enter the cooling system.
 The upper seal seals and protects the system at all times.
-After the engine warms and system pressure reaches the caps rated pressure, the pressure spring compresses and pressurized coolant flows into the reservoir or coolant overflow tank.
-This allows for expansion of the heated fluid.
+After the engine warms and system pressure reaches the caps rated pressure, the pressure spring compresses, and pressurized coolant flows into the reservoir or coolant overflow tank.
+It allows for the expansion of the heated fluid.

-The cap also allows the coolant to flow back into the radiator as the engine cools.
-The radiator cap also contains a vacuum valve.
-As temperatures drop and the coolant contracts a vacuum is created in the engine's cooling system.
-The vacuum valve opens and allows coolant to flow from the overflow tank back into the radiator.
-This allows for contraction as the fluid cools.
+The radiator cap also allows the coolant to flow back into the radiator as the engine cools.
+It also contains a vacuum valve.
+As temperatures drop and the coolant contracts, a vacuum is created in the engine's cooling system.
+The vacuum valve opens, allowing coolant to flow back into the radiator from the overflow tank.
+This valve allows for contraction as the fluid cools.